Leaving PIMCO.com

 For municipal bond investors, tax loss harvesting can go a long way toward reducing the burden of capital gains taxes.

-The potential benefits of tax harvesting may be even better for investors in municipal bonds.
+The potential benefits of tax loss harvesting may be even better for investors in municipal bonds.
 By applying tax loss harvesting to a municipal bond portfolio, investors don’t simply defer capital gains tax liabilities.
 The goal is to eliminate capital gains taxes completely.

 What is tax loss harvesting?